The Stockholm Archipelago consists of around 30,000 islands, so where do you start with so much choice?

 The journey around the islands closest to the city is a great way to appreciate the famous coloured buildings from the water, and get an unbeatable view of the cities landscape.
 If it’s quiet enough and you loiter around the door like Tim did, the sailors might even let you down into the engine room to see the old steam engine in action.

 Planning a Stockholm Archipelago Ferry Trip

-We wish we had more time to explore more of the archipelago, it was simply stunning and there are so many islands to choose from, many of which have summer accommodation to prolong your island experience.
+We wish we had more time to explore more of the archipelago, it was simply stunning and there are so many islands to choose from.
 We would have loved to visit the remote island of Huvudskär, but sadly the ferry here began a week after we left.

 The ferry timetable was a bit tricky to work out at first, not everything on the site was translated into English.
 There’s enough information on the Waxholmsbolaget website to figure it out and we have written a great little guide below to figure it all out.